On this Day, in 1444: King Władysław III of Poland died at the Battle of Varna - Kafkadesk

 The Battle of Varna was the last major effort by the Christian powers to expel the Turks from Europe.
 The Ottomans extended their control over the Greek rulers in the Peloponnese and, with now no threat from the west, proceeded to conquer Constantinople, which fell in 1453.

 While King Władysław most probably died at the Battle of Varna, his body was never found.
-But according to a Portuguese legend, the Polish King survived and journeyed in secrecy to the Holy Land, before settling on the Portuguese island of Madeira, where he lived incognito and had son… Christopher Columbus.
+But according to a Portuguese legend, the Polish King survived and journeyed in secrecy to the Holy Land, before settling on the Portuguese island of Madeira, where he lived incognito and had a son… Christopher Columbus.

 Find out more about Central European history in our new On this Day series.